 When you think of preserving sweet fruits like strawberries, The most obvious is, well, preserves.
 Since that does not involve fermentation, that was a non-starter.
 WINE!
 I once watched Sandor Katz make a country wine from strawberries during my stay at his residency program, so that was the next idea.

 Now, are we saying pickled green strawberries are this year’s darling ingredient, like Brussels Sprouts were last year?
 It’s too early to say, but we have seen them making guest appearances on the menus of trendy spots around town.
 Of course, we’re leap-frogging the trend as usual by fermenting them rather than quick-pickling (learn the difference!)

-Eventually I did get fermentation activity, and the green berries softened up nicely.
-They still had a lot of crunch, like a cucumber, with just an essence of berries.
+Green strawberries soften during fermentation.
+They have a lot of crunch, like a cucumber, with just an essence of berries.

 - 12 to 16 oz.
 (350 to 450g), about 1 to 1 1/2 pints fresh green (unripe) strawberries